ypriverol/github-paper/document/manuscript.md

 git commit -m "initial commit" ## saves the current local snapshot
 ```

-From now on, every change to these tracked files, once committed, will
+Subsequently, every change to the tracked files, once committed, will
 be recorded as a new revision, or _snapshot_, uniquely identifying the
 changes in all the modified files.
 Git is remarkably effective in
-archiving the complete history of a project (all revisions) by,
+archiving the complete revision history of a project by,
 among other things, storing only the differences among them.

 In addition to local copies of the repository, it is easy to create